Obama says capture of cartel boss shows Mexico serious about drug fight

 "What it shows is that the new administration of President Pena Nieto is serious about continuing the efforts to break up these transnational drug operations," Obama said in an interview with Univision's Los Angeles affiliate.
 "And there had been some question about that, I think early on during his campaign, and immediately after his election."

-Pena Nieto caused some concern in the United States by dialing back the aggressive campaign against drug trafficking pursued by his predecessor, Felipe Calderon, in favor of a policy emphasizing reducing violence.
+Pena Nieto caused some concern in the United States by dialling back the aggressive campaign against drug trafficking pursued by his predecessor, Felipe Calderon, in favour of a policy emphasizing reducing violence.

 Under the new approach, Pena Nieto reined in the wide latitude Calderon gave the U.S. government in working with Mexican officials, replacing it with a single point of contact, Mexico's Ministry of Interior.